 This is not the case at all the lifts and all the time, but it’s so easy to find an alternative ski slope or another lift if one particular run becomes too busy for whatever reason.

-We always go skiing during the high season when many European countries have school holidays and we find skiing in Engelberg really pleasant and not too busy.
+We always ski in Engelberg during the high season when many European countries have school holidays and we find skiing in Engelberg really pleasant and not too busy.
 If you come skiing here outside those periods, it will be completely quiet.
 A dream resort to ski!

 Facilities at the Engelberg ski area are generally very good.